RussH-code/fht/Pipelines/Functional Divergence Pipeline/README.md

 Options | Details
 --------|--------
- input  | The original sequence alignment output prefix | The string to prefix to output files percentage | The % of sites to filter (see output section) first group | Filename of the 1st group of organisms, one species per line
+ input  | The original sequence alignment in phylip format output prefix | The string to prefix to output files percentage | The % of sites to filter (see output section) first group | Filename of the 1st group of organisms, one species per line